Quantitative Darboux theorems in contact geometry: Metrics compatible with contact structures

-\begin{proof}[Proof of Lemma~\ref{lem:phiderivative}] To establish Equation~\eqref{eqn:nabla-phi} we notice that both sides of the equation are tensors in $u,v$ and $w,$ so it suffices to establish the result when $u,v$ and $w$ are chosen to be elements of a basis for $TM.$ We choose vectors $v_1,\ldots, v_n$ in $\xi$ such that $v_1, Jv_1,\ldots, v_n,Jv_n$ is an oriented orthonormal basis for $\xi.$ In the computation below we assume that $u,v$ and $w$ are chosen from the set of vectors $\{v_1, Jv_1,\ldots, v_n, Jv_n, R_\alpha\}.$ Notice that this implies that the lengths of $u,v, w, \phi(u),\phi(v)$ and $\phi(w)$ are constant as are their inner products with each other.
+\begin{proof}[Proof of Lemma~\ref{lem:phiderivative}] To establish Equation~\eqref{eqn:nabla-phi} we notice that both sides of the equation are tensors in $u,v$ and $w,$ so it suffices to establish the result when $u,v$ and $w$ are chosen to be elements of a basis for $TM.$ We choose (local) vector fields $v_1,\ldots, v_n$ in $\xi$ such that $v_1, Jv_1,\ldots, v_n,Jv_n$ is an oriented orthonormal basis for $\xi.$ In the computation below we assume that $u,v$ and $w$ are chosen from the set $\{v_1, Jv_1,\ldots, v_n, Jv_n, R_\alpha\}.$ Notice that this implies that the lengths of $u,v, w, \phi(u),\phi(v)$ and $\phi(w)$ are constant as are their inner products with each other.

 Equation~\eqref{galpha} says that $\theta' g(u,\phi(v))=-d\alpha(u,v)$ for any vectors $u$ and $v.$ Using this and the fact that $d\alpha$ is closed we have

 Recall, the Koszul formula states that for any vector fields $u,v$ and $w$